As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Jade Is an Ancient Gemstone That Can Be Found in Backyards

-Jade is a cool green stone that is actually a mixture of nephrite and jadeite.
-In some cultures, such as China, jade is a prized gemstone and is considered representative of heaven.
+Jade is a cool green stone that combines nephrite and jadeite.
+In some cultures, such as China, jade is a prized gemstone considered representative of heaven.

-For thousands of years, jade has been used for making a variety of religious ornaments, including tools, sculptures, and talismans.
+For thousands of years, jade has been used for making various religious ornaments, including tools, sculptures, and talismans.

 Where Can You Find Jade in Your Backyard?